codezilla2018/FabFit/README.md

 * From the Histroy we can do the UI for Achievements
 * Using google's [activity recognition api ](https://developers.google.com/location-context/activity-recognition/)we can find users activites and calculate calories based on that.
+* further we can say speed according to activity .
 * Localization coontributors can add support to Sinhala & Tamil or other languages.

 * [check wiki](https://github.com/codezilla2018/FabFit/wiki)